 “I had a long undefeated streak.
 A month before the Montreal show, Kevin walks up to me and says, ‘Hey, buddy … it’s me and you in Montreal … big boot, jackknife, and 1-2-3.’
 That was a month before.
 I’ve never heard of a finish being called a month before the show.
 It really got to me.
 When I walked into the Forum, (agent) Tony Garea came up to me and said: ‘I want a good 15-minute match … it’s going to be a big boot and a jackknife.’
 I said: ‘I’m not doing it.’

 I never got along good with Kevin or The Kliq.
 (When I told them I wouldn’t lose), Kevin says to me, ‘You don’t want to lose against me tonight, do you?’
 I said: ‘I’m not losing against you or anybody tonight.
-If it’s going to be a job, I’m packing my bags and going home.’
+If it’s going to be a job, I’m packing my bags and going home.'”

 “I’ve been a bouncer in some pretty rough places.
-I grew up in the south side of Detroit.
+I grew up on the south side of Detroit.
 When I was eight, my dad died.
 So I’ve been taking care of myself since I was a kid.
 And I’m a bit of a hothead on top of that.
 I’m a natural heel.
 (Outside the ring) I’m not Mr. Sunshine.
 I’m naturally sarcastic.
 I look at life very skewed, and I don’t trust anyone.
 I grew up in an area where you expect the worst of people, not the best.

-I was the WWF champion, [Oullet] was told to do something, something to further the prestige of my Diesel character.
+I was the WWF champion, [Oullet] was told to do something to further the prestige of my Diesel character.
 He refused to do it.

 The next night (in Quebec City), he did a leg drop (off the top rope), and his entire rear end landed on the side of my head.
 I figured it was on, so I field-goal-kicked him between the legs.”